AetherNetwork/WorldTpUI-Nukkit/README.md

 # Notice
-if this plugin is no longer functional, or nukkits api updates

-Please open an issue and I will do my best to update and fix the problems (I do not make nukkit plugins anymore so I will do my best)
+I am back!
+I will be updating this plugin and will start making new plugins for nukkit

 > Please incude in your issue
 * Issue or bug